 Weebly pricing is a lot more straightforward.
 Select whichever plan you want for X dollars a month that you will pay forever.

 Every day, lots of new online stores pop up.
 Selling pretty much anything you can imagine.
-Both Weebly and WordPress offer support for shopping carts, but let's talk about the differences and what you should expect from each.
+Either Weebly vs WordPress offer support for shopping carts, but let's talk about the differences and what you should expect from each.

 Weebly for Ecommerce

 When setting up your new site Weebly asks if you need a storefront.
 If yes, choose yes.
 And you are on your way.
 You get walked through 5 steps to get things set up and you’re good to go.

 Having said that, what you’re able to do with your store and the features you’ll be able to use will depend on which plan you have.
 If you want all available features and functionality, you need to be on the Performance Plan, which is the top-tier plan that costs $360 annually.

 Finally, if part of your business plan is to dropship, move on.
 Weebly doesn’t have a dropshipping option.
 In this case, there is only one option in the Weebly vs WordPress contest.

 Thanks to several powerful eCommerce plugins—with the best of them free—you have tons of power and flexibility at your fingertips with WordPress eCommerce.